Do you need planning permission for a conservatory?

 For a detached house the maximum you can NOW extend is 8 metres.
 For terraced or semi-detached property, you can increase up to 6 metres.

-How will the new 2019 rules actually work?
+How do the new rules actually work?

 Rather than waiting what could be months for approval, homeowners WILL now notify the council of any building work beforehand.
 It is then up to council officials to inform the neighbours.
 At EYG, we always recommend doing this anyway if you have a good relationship.